HariniV02/user_management/readme.md

 ---

 ### 2. User Status Upgrade
-- Developed functionality for specific roles such as managers and admins to upgrade a user's status to **"professional"**.
+- Developed functionality for specific roles such as managers and admins to upgrade a user's status to "professional".

 **API Endpoint:**
 ```